 Growing up, peanut butter and jelly sandwiches were an everyday staple.
 I would make them for my Dad everyday for lunch before he went to work.
 I piled on the peanut butter and countered it with grape jelly which would wobble all over the peanut butter until I broke it up with the knife.
 My Dad said every time he took a bite, a blob of the peanut butter and jelly would fall out.
-I guess I had a habit to overfill them.
+I guess I had a habit of overfilling them.
 He was grateful and I didn’t change the way I made them.
 He just learned to eat them over a plate!
-But, this isn’t a sandwich, these are Peanut Butter and Jelly Bars.
+But, this isn’t a sandwich, these are peanut butter and jelly bars.
 Jelly falling out isn’t an option.

-I was getting close to the perfect recipe but I didn’t feel I had achieved it yet.
 I wanted the bar to be chewy, but using all brown sugar made it too soft.
 I added regular sugar to provide a stronger texture for the bar.
-I wanted the bar to be sweet, but because of the jelly adding sweetness, I didn’t want it to be candy sweet.
+The bar needs to be perfectly sweet, but because the jelly already adds sweetness, I didn’t want it to be candy sweet.
 Finding the right proportions entailed so much trial and error, but it was worth it in the end.

-Here they are.
-Look at these Peanut Butter and Jelly Bars.
+Here they are – peanut butter and jelly bars.
 The base is chewy but is strong enough to hold the jelly and topping without crumbling into pieces.
-The jelly is present but not dripping down.
-You want to be able to hold these and eat them without jelly dripping out.
+There’s just enough jelly without it dripping down when you take a bite.
 The topping is perfectly uneven and crumbly but stuck on the jelly.

-Give these bars a try and with every bite spark a memory of childhood and that old standby lunch we had growing up.
-Enjoy!
+Give these bars a try and with every bite it will spark a memory of childhood and that old standby lunch we had growing up.

 Be happy, eat well…